shubjadh/Github-manager/Readme.md

 **GitLab Website**
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-the basic-project-2 folder contains the front-end code.
+the basic-project-2 folder contains the all the files and fron-end code.

-the server folder contains the back-end code.
+the server folder contains the back-end server code and all required files.

 **Language/framework used:** Vue.js and Typescript